These are the key takeaways from the US Justice Department’s review of the Uvalde school shooting response | KRDO

 The 575-page report on the botched law enforcement response said the victims “experienced unimaginable horror” and “witnessed unspeakable violence” as a result of the lack of courage and “cascading failures of leadership, decision-making, tactics, policy, and training.”

-The Critical Incident Review is based on analysis of more than 14,100 documents and more than 260 interviews, it says.
+The Critical Incident Review is based on analysis of more than 14,100 documents and more than 260 interviews, it said.

 Here are key takeaways from the damning review: